 - Surviving Alzheimer’s: Practical Tips and Soul-Saving Wisdom for Caregivers, by Paula Spencer Scott

 - Adult Children: The Secrets of Dysfunctional Families, by John Friel, Ph.D., and Linda Friel, M.A.

-To purchase and peruse these and other books for caregivers, visit the AgingCare Senior Care Products Directory.
-Let other caregivers know what books you've read that have been especially helpful on your caregiving journey by leaving your recommendations in the comments below.
+To purchase and peruse these and other caregiver books, visit the AgingCare Senior Care Products Directory.
+Let other caregivers know what books you’ve read that have been especially helpful on your caregiving journey by leaving your recommendations in the comments below.